Starrybelle15/Auto-AI/README.md

-# Auto-QGen-AI
+# Auto-AI
-An automatic question generator
+A luxury bag reviewer